JulianeMaran32/springboot3-springframework6/beer/src/main/resources/docs/Assignment.md

 #### Instruções

 * Use Spring MockMVC and Mockito to test Update endpoint for Customer
-* Write test to test Update of customer
+* Write test to test Update of customerDTO
 * Verify HTTP 204 is returned
 * Verify Mockito Mock is called